 - Which GSD Color is Right For You?

 Standard Colors of German Shepherds

 Currently, there are 11 official standard colors of the German Shepherd, at least according to the AKC.
-In reality, there are many more colors of these dogs.
-However, not all of them are considered “standard” or even recognized by major kennel clubs.
-Consequently, these other colored German Shepherds are very rare.
+But in reality, there are many more colors of these dogs.

 These standard AKC colors for the German Shepherd include: